CMSgov/ab2d/website/index.md

 PDP sponsors, we must adhere to the statutory language.
 As this program matures, PDP sponsors will amass historical data.
 <br><br>
 12. **What is the lag time for getting claims data?**<br><br>
-CCMS is working on providing data as current as practicable.
+CMS is working on providing data as current as practicable.
 There are a number of factors impacting the lag time, we will monitor the lag time as we build out the API.<br><br>
-13. **How can we get more data elements beside what's listed in the Final Rule?**<br><br>
+13. **How can we get more data elements in addition to what’s listed in the Final Rule?**<br><br>
 CMS will continue to evaluate the data elements provided to PDP sponsors to determine if data elements should be added or removed based on the information needed to carry out the permitted uses of the data.
 Any proposed changes would be established through rulemaking.<br><br>